solo-io/supergloo/CONTRIBUTING.md

 For example, if a client implementation is used in several places, it should be put in a `clients` package, for example, rather than a `common`.

+**Package import aliases**

+Importing libraries with Kubernetes native or custom clients, types, controllers, etc. should adopt the following alias naming convention, `<org_name>_<group>_<suffix>`, where `org_name` is the organization that owns the library, `group` is the Kubernetes group of the related type, and `suffix` is an optional string to further qualify the semantics imported package (e.g. "type", "controller", "client").
+For instance, all SMH networking related Kubernetes library imports are aliased as `zephyr_networking_<suffix>`.

 #### Interfaces and Mocks
 A package should have a single file named `interfaces.go`, in which all the exported interfaces are placed along with the `go:generate mockgen` invocation to generate the accompanying mocks.
 That will normally look something like: